This is the characters page for everyone in the The Fast and the Furious series.

 - Tragic Villain: As noted in Fate by Hobbs, Deckard was a highly decorated British soldier who constantly went above and beyond the call of duty, only to get sold out in the end by the very people he swore to serve.
 While it didn't necessarily push him towards villainy, it was certainly his Start of Darkness.

 - Unflinching Walk: Both his intro scenes.

 - He does this in the stinger for 6 after killing Han.

 - After visiting his brother in the hospital at the start of 7, he waltzes out of the building...as it is falling apart around him.

-- Weak, but Skilled: Compared to Dom and Hobbs, who are both ripped and much bigger than he is (but ONLY compared to them, as Deckard still hits like a truck).
-Deckard compensates by being fast and very well-trained, on top of being a Combat Pragmatist whenever possible.
+- Weak, but Skilled: Downplayed.
+He doesn't have quite as much raw strength as Dom and Hobbs, but Deckard compensates by being fast and favoring finesse over physical prowess, on top of being a Combat Pragmatist whenever possible.

 - Weapon of Choice: Loves grenades and other explosives.

 - Worthy Opponent: Oh, Deckard and Hobbs don't like each other, and are not shy about showing it; however, in Furious 8 they gradually bond through their mutual respect for each other as heroic warriors sold out by their country, so much so that Hobbs punches a wall in grief and rage at the news of Deckards' apparent death.